alexsandberg/plant-survey-app/README.md

 ### Getting Started

-* Base URL: The backend is hosted at `https://plant-survey-tool.herokuapp.com/`.
+* Base URL: Plant and observations data can be accessed directly through the API, using the base URL `https://plant-survey-tool.herokuapp.com/api`.
 Alternatively, follow directions above to run the application locally.
 * Authentication: Most endpoints require either Public or Admin permissions.
 This version does not require authentication or API keys.

 ### Error Handling